 That crisp autumn air in your nostrils, the soft crunch of fallen leaves, the golden glow of an early sunset, less people, fewer bugs…camping in the fall is the best.
 Whether embarking on a late-season backpacking trip or shuttling the family to the mountains for some leaf peeping, getting outside this fall is a great way to make the most of the season.
 A lot of the standard camping techniques will carry you through fall, but here are a few extra fall camping tips to elevate your experience.

 Try setting your tent up in a protected zone and you’ll notice a discernible difference in how long you sleep each night.
-Making sure to properly stake out your tent and rain fly will also help with both wind and, most importantly, drainage- prevent rain from soaking your whole situation.
+Making sure to properly stake out your tent and rain fly will also keep wind noise and rain from harshing your mellow.

-Layers of clothing in a mix of wool, fleece, and synthetic materials will help wick away sweat, and shed rain.
-Long underwear, a knit hat, gloves, insulator jacket, and a wind and water-resistant outer layer will go a long way to keeping you warm, dry, and comfortable this fall.
+Layers of clothing in a mix of wool, fleece, and synthetic materials will help wick away sweat and shed rain.
+Long underwear, a knit hat, gloves, an insulator jacket, and a wind and water-resistant outer layer will go a long way to keeping you warm, dry, and comfortable this fall.